 Single-registration mode requires support for Nx interface between AMF in 5GC and MME in EPC to enable seamless session continuity (e.g. for voice services) for inter-system change.

-When single-registration mode is supported:
+When Nx is supported:

 - For idle-mode mobility from 5GC to EPC, the UE performs TAU procedure with 4G-GUTI mapped from 5G-GUTI and the MME retrieves the UE's MM and SM context from 5GC.
 For connected-mode mobility from 5GC to EPC, inter-system handover is performed.

 - For idle-mode mobility from EPC to 5GC, the UE performs registration procedure with 5G-GUTI mapped from 4G-GUTI and the AMF and SMF retrieve the UE's MM and SM context from EPC.
+For connected-mode mobility from EPC to 5GC, inter-system handover is performed.

+When Nx is not supported:

+- For idle-mode mobility from 5GC to EPC, if the UE has the knowledge that the 5GC only supports dual registration mode, the UE directly performs attach procedure with "handover" flag in the EPC and establishes remaining PDN connections by using UE requested PDN connectivity procedure with "handover" flag.
+Otherwise, the UE performs a TAU procedure with 4G-GUTI mapped from 5G-GUTI and gets an appropriate rejection cause code from the EPC first.
+For connected-mode mobility from 5GC to EPC, when the UE receives a RRC release message with a target E-UTRA cell or an appropriate cause code instructing the UE to perform attach procedure with "handover" flag in the EPC, the UE performs attach procedure with "handover" flag in the EPC based on the received information and establishes remaining PDU sessions by using UE requested PDN connectivity procedure with "handover" flag.

+- For mobility from EPC to 5GC, if the UE has the knowledge that the EPC only supports dual registration mode, the UE directly performs initial registration procedure in the 5GC and establishes PDU sessions by using UE requested PDU session establishment procedure with "Existing PDU Session" flag.
+Otherwise, the UE performs a registration update procedure with 5G-GUTI mapped from 4G-GUTI.

+Editor's note: It is FFS how the 5GC processes the registration request with a mapped 5G GUTI based on which no valid UE context can be found.

-For connected-mode mobility from EPC to 5GC, inter-system handover is performed.NOTE: With Single Registration mode, when there is no support for Nx, IP address change is expected upon mobility to EPS.
+NOTE: With Single Registration mode, when there is no support for Nx, IP address change is expected upon mobility to EPS.

-Editor's note: UE behaviour when it moves to EPS or moves to 5GC in case of following scenario is FFS-UE supports SR mode only and network does not support SR mode.